tonkeeper/ton-connect/README.md

 Fields in the v1 object:

 `session`: Base64-encoded [Session Public Key](#session-keypair).

+`session_payload`: Base64-encoded arbitrary session payload that **must** be returned by the client back to the server.

 `action` (optional): localized string describing the action on the service.
 For a regular login this should be left empty.